-From the history-steeped St Brides Church off Fleet Street to Lord’s Cricket Ground, Dulwich College to Peckham’s Asylum Chapel and many other venues besides, wedding venues come in all shapes and sizes.
+From the history-steeped St Brides Church off Fleet Street to Lord’s Cricket Ground, Dulwich College to Peckham’s Asylum Chapel and many other venues, wedding venues come in all shapes and sizes.

 There are the intimate, short register office weddings, the beautiful but very expensive castle and in-between are the hotels, pubs, churches and stately homes.
 What I love most about being a wedding photographer is the diversity of both the venues and the people attending.

 I have gone from photographing a civil partnership on the London Eye one week to attending a marriage reception at a girls’ boarding school the next.

 My Favourite Kind of London Wedding Venue?

 I don’t have a favourite type of venue to photograph.
 Capturing the sense of occasion and the relationship between the wedding couple and guests within the venue’s context is of paramount importance to me.